RiMaxim/sulfoacetate/README.md

 Output Data:
 The output file, input_file_for_figure1.tsv, contains 286 unique entries.
 The columns are structured as follows:

-GTDB Taxonomy – Family-level taxonomic classification based on genomes isolated from sponge metagenomes.
+1st column, GTDB Taxonomy – Family-level taxonomic classification based on genomes isolated from sponge metagenomes.

-Sponge-Associated Genomes – Number of representative genomes derived from sponge metagenomes.
+2nd column, Sponge-Associated Genomes – Number of representative genomes derived from sponge metagenomes.

-Total Representative Genomes – Total number of representative genomes in the dataset.
+3rd column, Total Representative Genomes – Total number of representative genomes in the dataset.

-Logarithm of Representative Genomes – Base-10 logarithm of the total representative genomes
+4th column, Logarithm of Representative Genomes – Base-10 logarithm of the total representative genomes

-Sponge Score – Proportion of representative genomes isolated from sponge metagenomes, calculated as:

-Sponge Score = Sponge-Associated Genomes / Total Representative Genomes
+5th column, Sponge Score – Proportion of representative genomes isolated from sponge metagenomes, calculated as ratio Sponge-Associated Genomes to Total Representative Genomes

-Family Classification – Categorization of each family into one of three types based on Sponge Score:
+6th column, Family Classification – Categorization of each family into one of three types based on Sponge Score:

 Exclusively sponge-associated (Sponge Score ≥ 0.75) – 74 families.